 There are many wine production laws in India.
-India is not customarily a wine drinking nation.
-The production and consumption of wine in India are almost negligible when compared with various other countries because of restrictions in India and higher price as compared to spirits like brandy and whiskey made in the country.
+India is not customarily a wine-drinking nation.
+The production and consumption of wine in India are almost negligible when compared with various other countries because of restrictions in India and higher prices as compared to spirits like brandy and whiskey made in the country.
 In Maharashtra, there is Champagne Indage’s plant which signifies the production of wine on an organized scale in India.
 Commercial wine manufacturing is coming into existence in the1980s in India

 The Indian wine industry has been constantly evolving over the past 10 years.
 Wine is step by step turning into a part of the urban Indian way of life.
 The import taxes in the nation reduces and also empowering foreign exporters to exploit India’s huge consumer market.
 Also, The wine market is biting by bit opening up as quantitative limitations are being lifted, import duties are being brought down and domestic regulations are being untangled.

 Types of Wines